Past projects

 Professors Felix Budelmann, Robin Dunbar and Laurie Maguire investigated Adults at Play(s), to study the psychology of dramatic audiences.
 At the heart of this project was the notion of make-believe, which is psychologically puzzling: audiences know that what they see or read is fictional (the characters, the plot) but they respond to it emotionally as if it were real – a form of ‘cognitive dissonance’.
 This oddity raises psychological questions: what psychological mechanism(s) make(s) these seemingly contradictory mental states (knowing while pretending) possible?
 What benefit do audiences derive from this investment and engagement?
 At the same time a reciprocal literary question arises: how do dramatists manipulate the nature and the degree of the audience’s commitment to the transaction (‘I know this is not real but I temporarily behave as if it is’)?
 Adults at Play(s) explored the psychological and literary questions in tandem, with methodologies drawn from both psychology and the humanities and a focus on Greek and Shakespearean tragedy.

-Since 2017 ten projects have been funded and one has been completed so far:
+Since 2017 ten projects have been funded and three have been completed so far:

 Dr Suzanne Schneider investigated Risk Frameworks and Human Security, to ask whether the language and logic of risk really makes us safe?
 The language and logic of risk has become pervasive in the twenty-first century.
 Criss-crossing the disparate realms of war and national security, healthcare, global finance, climate, and personal safety, risk operates at every scale; from online tools that calculate users’ propensity for heart disease to the predictive models used by hedge funds and the risk assessment matrices deployed by the U.S. military.
 However commonplace these practices have become, they are also of relatively recent vintage.
 Human life has never been without danger, but the idea that those hazards could be accurately identified and mitigated belongs to our own time; we should not take this framework for granted or assume that its ways of seeing and relating to the world are universally advantageous.
 Risk Frameworks and Human Security worked to de-naturalize risk and pose a number of questions related to the uses, and limitations, of risk frameworks as tools to organize social and political life.
 What structural forces—from computing power to geopolitical rivalries—propelled this development?
 How has the experience of risk evolved since the turn of the twenty-first century, against the backdrop of terrorism, financial crises and austerity, refugees and migration, climate catastrophe, and not least, a pandemic?
 And how might risk be managed in a democratic fashion, rather than—as has often been the case—merely offloaded to those with less power?